The Common Lisp Cookbook – Error and exception handling

 (:documentation "Custom error when we encounter a division by zero.")) ;; good practice ;)

-Now when we’ll “signal” or “throw” the condition in our code we’ll be able to populate it with information to be consumed later:
+Now, when we signal the condition in our code, we’ll be able to populate it with information to be consumed later:

 (make-condition 'my-division-by-zero :dividend 3)